 Converse religion students take a total of 11 religion courses including core curricula emphasizing the diversity of the world’s religious traditions and practices.
 Students also participate in research-oriented seminars in both their junior and senior years, culminating in an original scholarly project.
-Recent examples of student research have included:
+Some examples of student research have included:

 - The relationship between religion and food in the South

 - The ways Hindu deities are depicted in art